IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

     - 16 bit image data, filetype: tif
     - referred to as Hagen data

 Details regarding samples and data acquistion can be found in their respective publications.

+If you are using this repository in your research, please cite: Lohr D, Meyer L, Woelk L-M, et al (2025) T-Cell Activation.
+In: Diercks B-P (ed) T-Cell Activation: Methods and Protocols.
+Springer US, New York, NY, p XXX–XXX

 # Prior to using this repository
 1) clone the repository